-^{} Opuscula, Liturgy of the Church of Geneva.
-Compare A Godly Prayer, in the Book of Common Order; Dunlop's Confessions, ii.
-481. Also, A Prayer on the Lord's Day after Sermon, in the Reformed Dutch Liturgy.
+Opuscula, Liturgy of the Church of Geneva.
+Compare A Godly Prayer, in the Book of Common Order; Dunlor's Confessions, ii., 481.
+Also, A Prayer on the Lord's Day after Sermon, in the Reformed Dutch Liturgy.
 And A Prayer for the Queen's Majesty, in the "Private Prayers" of the Parker Society, p.
-447.
+477.

-+ Conforming in some few passages more closely to the original.
+† Conforming in some few passages more closely to the original.

-promised that thou wilt hear our prayers, not for any merit of our own, for we have none, but for the merits of thy Son, whom thou hast ordained to be our only Mediator and Intercessor: Therefore, we lay aside all confidence in man, and flee to the throne of thy mercy, by the intercession of thy only Son our Saviour, Jesus Christ.
+O Almighty, most just and merciful God! we acknowledge ourselves unworthy to lift up our eyes unto heaven, as we present ourselves before thee.
+For our consciences accuse us, and our sins reprove us; and we know that thou who art a righteous Judge, must needs punish them that transgress thy law.
+O LORD! when we look back and examine our whole life, we find nothing in ourselves that deserveth any other reward than eternal condemnation.
+But since thou, of thine unspeakable mercy, hast commanded us in all our necessities to call upon thee; and hast also promised that thou wilt hear our prayers, not for any merit of our own, for we have none, but for the merits of thy Son, whom thou hast ordained to be our only Mediator and Intercessor: Therefore, we lay aside all confidence in man, and flee to the throne of thy mercy, by the intercession of thy only Son our Saviour, Jesus Christ.

-O LORD! we do lament and bewail, from the bottom of our hearts, our past unthankfulness towards thee.
+O Lord! we do lament and bewail, from the bottom of our hearts, our past unthankfulness towards thee.
 We remember that besides those benefits of thine which we enjoy in common with all men as thy creatures, thou hast bestowed upon us many special blessings, of which we are not able in heart to conceive the value, much less in words worthily to express it.
 Thou hast called us to the knowledge of thy Gospel.
 Thou hast released us from the hard servitude of Satan.
 Thou hast delivered us from all idolatry, wherein we were sunken; and hast brought us into the clear and comfortable light of thy blessed word.
-But we, most unmindful in our prosperity of these thy great benefits, have neglected thy commandments, have abused the knowledge of thy Gospel, have followed our carnal liberty, have served our own lusts, and through our sinful lives have failed suitably to serve and honour thee.
+But we, most unmindful in our prosperity, of these thy great benefits, have neglected thy commandments, have abused the knowledge of thy Gospel, have followed our carnal liberty, have served our own lusts, and through our sinful lives have failed suitably to serve and honor thee.

-And now, O Lord! compelled by thy correction, we do most humbly confess that we have sinned, and have most grievously displeased thee.
-And if thou, O LORD! provoked with our disobedience, shouldst now deal with us as we have deserved. there remaineth nothing to be looked for, but continual plagues in this world, and hereafter eternal death and condemnation, both of body and of soul.
+And now, O LORD! compelled by thy correction, we do most humbly confess that we have sinned, and have most grievously displeased thee.
+And if thou, O LORD! provoked with our disobedience, shouldst now deal with us as we have deserved, there remaineth nothing to be looked for, but continual plagues in this world, and hereafter eternal death and condemnation, both of body and of soul.
 For if we should excuse ourselves, our own consciences would accuse us before thee, and our own disobedience and wickedness would bear witness against us.
 Yea, even thy plagues and punishments, which thou dost now lay upon us in sundry places, teach us to acknowledge our sins.
 For seeing that thou art just, O LORD! yea, even justice itself, thou dost not punish any without desert.
-And now, O LORD! we see thy hand terribly stretched out to plague us, and punish us.
-Yet, although thou shouldst punish us more grievously still; though thou shouldst pour upon us all those testimonies of thy just wrath, which in time past thou pouredst on thy chosen people Israel; yet could we not deny that we had justly deserved it.
+And now, O LORD!

+we see thy hand terribly stretched out to plague us, and punish us.
+Yet, although thou shouldst punish us more grievously still; though thou shouldst pour upon us all those testimonies of thy just wrath, which in time past thou pouredst on thy chosen people, Israel; yet could we not deny that we had justly deserved it.